openresty/echo-nginx-module/README.markdown

       !

-In this example, we also use the [[#Content Handler Directives|content handler directives]] provided by this module as the underlying content handler.
+In this example, we also use the `content handler directives` provided by this module as the underlying content handler.

 This directive also supports the `-n` and `--` options like the `echo` directive.